The Fireside Bowl: Popular culture

 The bowling scenes from the 2006 film The Break-Up, featuring Vince Vaughn and Jennifer Aniston, were filmed at the Fireside.

 Fireside can be seen in an episode of Fox TV show The Chicago Code entitled "Hog Butcher", which aired on Feb 14, 2011.

+Kyle Kinane recounts an experience at the Fireside Bowl during its days as a punk venue on his 2009 stand-up comedy album Death of the Party.

 Fireside plays host to a scene in NBC's Chicago Fire in the episode entitled "Headlong Toward Disaster", which aired on February 15, 2015.

 The Fireside Bowl is the topic of the Allister song "Somewhere on Fullerton" and is also mentioned in a song by The Methadones called "Suddenly Cool".
 Both are Chicago based bands.